32a to 32c Breast Augmentation

 Does Profile Matter?

-Another term to familiarize yourself with is projection.
-This term relates to your breast implant profile, meaning how far off the chest wall the implants will extend.
+• Profile refers to how far off the chest wall the implants extend.

 Frequently Asked Questions About Breast Implant Size